Ferrite (magnet): Composition, structure, and properties

 In terms of their magnetic properties, the different ferrites are often classified as "soft", "semi-hard" or "hard", which refers to their low or high magnetic coercivity, as follows.

 Soft ferrites

 Ferrites that are used in transformer or electromagnetic cores contain nickel, zinc, and/or manganese compounds.
-Soft ferrites are not permanent magnets.
-They have magnetism (much like mild steel), but when the magnetic field is removed, the magnetism decreases.
-Soft ferrites are commonly used as transformers (to change the voltage from primary to secondary windings).
-As a result, soft ferrites are also called transformer ferrites.They have a low coercivity.
-The low coercivity means the material's magnetization can easily reverse direction without dissipating much energy (hysteresis losses), while the material's high resistivity prevents eddy currents in the core, another source of energy loss.
-Because of their comparatively low losses at high frequencies, they are extensively used in the cores of RF transformers and inductors in applications such as switched-mode power supplies and loopstick antennas used in AM radios.
+Soft ferrites are not suitable to make permanent magnets.
+They have high magnetic permeability so they conduct magnetic fields and are attracted to magnets, but when the external magnetic field is removed, the remanent magnetization does not tend to persist.
+This is due to their low coercivity.
+The low coercivity also means the material's magnetization can easily reverse direction without dissipating much energy (hysteresis losses), while the material's high resistivity prevents eddy currents in the core, another source of energy loss.
+Because of their comparatively low core losses at high frequencies, they are extensively used in the cores of RF transformers and inductors in applications such as switched-mode power supplies and loopstick antennas used in AM radios.

 The most common soft ferrites are: